 Our coordinator assigns work to the writer according to your content calendar.
 The writer works with our editor to make sure every piece hits our high bar of quality before we share it with you.

-Our editor provides input on tone, substance, and clarity, and confirms that the blog post supports the objective outlined in the pitch.
+Our editor provides input on tone, substance, and clarity, and confirms that the content supports the objective of the blog post.
 They make sure that each post reflects your blog’s voice consistently.

 When the article is ready, we share it with you in Google Docs for your review.
 If needed, we fine-tune the article based on your feedback.

 Clients leave comments like this one by Ferenc Fekete of VeryCreatives: “I love it!
 It’s full of knowledge” and this by Elium: “I'm very satisfied with the content you provide.
-It's clear and easy to read and I like the attention of the description for SEO.”
+It's clear and easy to read and I like the description for SEO.”

 As we continue working together, we look for evidence that our strategy is working and adjust when necessary.
 Many of our articles capture search traffic and play an important role in the sales process for our customers.